Contactless Bank cards

 When using contactless bank cards, mobile wallets and SimplyGo EZ-Link cards for travel on public transport, regular adult fares will be charged.

-With SimplyGo Concession cards, card holders will continue to enjoy subsidised fares for travel on public transport.
+With SimplyGo Concession cards, cardholders will continue to enjoy subsidised fares for travel on public transport.

 Contactless bank cards made of metal can be used but are less responsive.
 If you have trouble using your metal bank card, please switch to a plastic bank card.